wp-plugins/paypal-donation-buttons/README.txt

 *	display donation revenue in different type of charts with shortcode functionality
 *	Create unlimited donation button using different shortcode
 *	Donation confirmation email visual editor
+* 	your suggestion I will include in this versions